nomemory/andreinc-site/_posts/2024-04-08-from-the-circle-to-epicycles-part1.md

 ---
-title: "From the circle to epicycles (Part 1)"
+title: "From the circle to epicycles - Circles, Sines and Sinusoids (Part 1)"
 date: "2024-04-08"
 classes: wide
 usekatex: true